rdotzlaw/University-Projects/README.md

 ---

 ### Mathematics of Data Science
-A collection of data science projects done in R. The `Code` links take you to the raw .rmd files, and the `Ouptut` links take you to the .rmd knitted together with the cell output in a html file.
+A collection of data science projects done in R. The links take you to the `.Rmd` files, but there's also knitted `.html` files that contain the execution results.
 #### [Line of Best Fit](./Mathematics%20of%20Data%20Science/Line%20of%20Best%20Fit.Rmd)

 Creating a line of best fit to predict future country population, optimizing line hyperparameters through a genetic algorithm and error function.